rayct/python-weather-app/README.md

 3. pip install timezonefinder

 ## A weather app using python.
-It is a completely gui tkinter project.
+A gui tkinter project.

-## I will use the Open Weather Map API to get the data.
+## Using the Open Weather Map API to retrieve the data.
+## My Own Improved Implementation of the Python Weather App.

 ## Inspiration taken from the #pythonprojects:
 ## https://www.youtube.com/hashtag/pythonprojects